Rescuers are searching for at least 7 people in the water after Baltimore bridge collapse, official says - KVIA

 Here are the latest developments:

+• Multiple air and marine units have been deployed for the search, and personnel from the local fire and police departments, as well as the Coast Guard and Baltimore FBI are on scene to assist, officials said Tuesday.

-• Maryland Gov. Wes Moore declared a state of emergency Tuesday morning following the collapse.
+• Maryland Gov. Wes Moore declared a state of emergency Tuesday morning.

-• The Coast Guard has deployed “multiple” response units, including boats and a helicopter for a search and rescue mission, according to Reaves.

-• Officials are looking to make contact with the operators of the vessel that struck the bridge in order to assess and identify what happened, Cartwright told CNN.
+• The White house is closely monitoring the situation, an official told CNN.

+• US Transportation Secretary Pete Buttigieg said he is offering federal support in response to the collapse.

 Teams were working “methodically and safely” to ensure “everyone operating here on the scene is safe and that we’re able to make progress without causing adverse harm to anyone else,” Cartwright said.